Palio Expert 2 Table Tennis Bat Review

 Plays Out Slow

-While it is recommended for beginners to play with a paddle that offers higher control and lesser speed, some might disagree.
+While it is recommended for beginners to play with a paddle that offers excellent control over the ball and lesser speed, some might disagree.
 If you have an aggressive playing style and you want others to start with this mindset, then maybe the Palio ping pong paddle is not the best of options.
 It tends to slow down the game, quite a bit, and if you are a quick learner, you might be looking to upgrade fairly quickly!

 Quite Heavy

-This is a genuine concern as the Palio Expert 2 Table Tennis Bat weighs nearly 200 grams!
+This is a genuine concern as the Palio Expert ping pong Bat weighs nearly 200 grams!
 This is quite heavy compared to some of the other options that we have played with.
-We believe that this is done on purpose to ensure higher control, but playing with such a heavy paddle may not be everyone’s cup of tea.
+We believe that this is done on purpose to ensure higher control on atleast basic techniques such as generate spin like a pro, but playing with such a heavy paddle may not be everyone’s cup of tea.

 Rubber Coming Off